FosterCommerce/shipstation-connect/README.md

 # ShipStation Connect for Craft CMS 3.x and Commerce 2.x

 A plugin for Craft Commerce that integrates with a ShipStation Custom Store.

-_TODO: Update README_

 ## Requirements